Janezjz/cellanova/README.md

 * Longitudinal design
 * Irregular block design

-For more model details, validation results and real dataset analysis, please check out our paper (to add link).
-If you use our method, please use the following citation:
+For more model details, validation results and real dataset analysis, please check out our paper (to be added).
+If you use our method, please use the following citation (to be added):

 ## Installation
-### Dependencies

 Our Python package has been tested on python=3.7, 3.8, 3.9.
 It depends on numpy>=1.20.3, scipy>=1.7.1, pandas>=1.3.2, scikit-learn>=1.0.2, anndata>=0.7.6, scanpy>=1.8.1, harmonypy>=0.0.6.